Are you using your finance team most effectively for future growth?

 The ability to be flexible and change course was more difficult for large companies than small- and medium-sized businesses, if not solely because of their size.
-As a result, large companies focused on standard operating procedure when met with adversity: freezing the pipeline of new hires; cutting existing staff; and shifting priorities away from innovation and expansion to prioritize the bottom line.
+As a result, large companies focused on standard operating procedures when met with adversity: freezing the pipeline of new hires; cutting existing staff; and shifting priorities away from innovation and expansion to prioritize the bottom line.

 Look ahead for opportunities to create value

-Ten years later, with a rebounding economy and a healthy environment for businesses of all sizes (see, for example, the increase of funding and first-time financing for private technology companies since 2007), the need to look ahead to opportunities to create value within your company, as well as having research and the confidence to jump into opportunities, isn’t just something to consider – it's a must for future planning.
+Ten years later, with a rebounding economy and a healthy environment for businesses of all sizes (see, for example, the increase of funding and first-time financing for private technology companies since 2007), the need to look ahead to opportunities to create value within your company, as well as having the research and the confidence to jump into opportunities, isn’t just something to consider – it’s a must for future planning.

 Your company has yet to utilize your finance teams as value-adding managers, and, on paper, it makes sense: when business owners and CEOs are embedded in the day-to-day operations of their company, it can be hard to imagine their company’s prospects years, or even months, down the line.

-Opportunity lies ahead for your company, but you, like so many others, don’t know where to start.
+Opportunities lies ahead for your company, but you, like so many others, don’t know where to start.
 Let’s see what a value-focused finance team could add to your business.

 When is it time to start using your finance team as value-adding managers?